Introduction

 Based on the screenshot above, the full line pasted into API Explorer should be:

-with YOUR_API_KEY replaced with the correct value as stated previously.
+with YOUR_SECRET_API_TOKEN replaced with the correct value, as stated previously.

-3. The "Authorization" parameter must be set to a "Header" parameter type and start with the word Bearer before the actual key.
+3. The "Authorization" parameter in API Explorer must be set to a "Header" parameter type and start with the word Bearer before the actual key.

 Using Intuiface API Explorer with Airtable